James Houlihan

 James Houlihan is an American politician who served as Cook County assessor from 1997 to 2010 and as an Illinois state representative from 1973 to 1979.

 Early life

 Houlihan was born in 1942 or 1943.
-Houlihan was born and raised in the 19th Ward of Chicago on the far southwest side of Chicago.
+Houlihan was born and raised in the 19th ward on Chicago's far southwest side.

 Career

 Houlihan was a protégé of Thomas Hynes, the Cook County assessor and 19th Ward boss.

 In the 1970s he was an independent-minded Illinois state representative, elected from a district located on the northern Chicago lakefront.
 He had ties to prominent lakefront liberals.
 He was elected in 1972, and reelected in 1974.
 However, in 1978, he was unseated in the Democratic primary.